merwaaan/gameboy-roms/README.md

 The script opens `.gb` and `.gbc` files.
 It will also look inside of `.zip` archives given that the contained file shares the same name, as is often the case (for example `My Awesome Rom (U) [!].zip` contains `My Awesome Rom (U) [!].gb`).

-It is additionally possible to categorize the ROMs in the HTML output, by putting them in separate sub-directories of `roms/`.
+It is additionally possible to categorize the ROMs in the HTML output by putting them in separate sub-directories of `roms/`.
 For example:

     roms/
         games/
             rom1.gb
             rom2.gbc
-            foo.zip [containing rom3.gb]
+            rom3.zip [containing rom3.gb]
         demos/
-            bar.zip [containing rom4.gbc, rom5.gb]
+            rom4.zip [containing rom4.gbc]
-            rom6.gb
+            romA.gb
         test_roms/
-            rom7.gbc
+            romB.gbc

 ### TODO